-If the MN knows the IP address of the target 3GPP eNB, it will send the SRC frame to the SRCF in the target 3GPP eNB using TCP or UDP / IP transport.
+If the MN knows the IP address of the target 3GPP eNB, it will send the SRC frame to the SR-MIHF in the target 3GPP eNB using TCP or UDP / IP transport.

 If the MN does not know the IP address of the target 3GPP eNB, it will need at least something, such as the link-layer address, to identify the target 3GPP eNB.
-The SRC frame is first sent as the payload of a TCP or UDP / IP packet destined to the collocated 3GPP-Proxy GW/MME as described in Clause 11.4.3.
+The SRC frame is first sent as the payload of a TCP or UDP / IP packet destined to the collocated 3GPP-Proxy GW/MME as described in Section 12.
 The SRC frame contains information for the target 3GPP network to identify the target 3GPP eNB.
 The co-located 3GPP-Proxy GW/MME will find out the IP address of the target 3GPP eNB and use this address as the destination address of a TCP or UDP / IP packet containing the SRC frame as payload to forward to the target 3GPP eNB.

 The reply by the target 3GPP eNB is transported in a similar manner.
 If the target 3GPP link were available, the target 3GPP eNB would send a L2 message back to the MN using this 3GPP link.
 Lacking this target link, this L2 message is passed through the MICLSAP to become the payload of an SRC frame.

 If the target PoA had received the SRC frame from the MN, the reply SRC frame uses TCP or UDP / IP transport with an IP address destined to the MN.
 Yet if the target 3GPP eNB had received the SRC frame from the co-located 3GPP-Proxy GW/MME, the reply SRC frame will first use TCP or UDP / IP transport with an IP address destined to the 3GPP-Proxy GW/MME.
 At the co-located 3GPP-Proxy GW/MME, the TCP or UDP / IP header is extracted at the MICSAP at the input interface of the co-located 3GPP-Proxy GW/MME to retrieve the SRC frame.
-The SRCF function will pass the SRC frame through the MICSAP at the output interface of the co-located 3GPP-Proxy GW/MME to form a new TCP or UDP / IP packet with an IP address destined to the MN.
+The SR-MIHF function will pass the SRC frame through the MICSAP at the output interface of the co-located 3GPP-Proxy GW/MME to form a new TCP or UDP / IP packet with an IP address destined to the MN.

-Figure R.19 shows the transport of 3GPP L2 frames between the MN and the 3GPP network when the MN, the co-located 3GPP-Proxy GW/MME support single radio handover control function (SRCF), which is a media independent control function (MICF) in the IEEE 802-2012?? architecture.
+Figure R.19 shows the transport of 3GPP L2 frames between the MN and the 3GPP network when the MN, the co-located 3GPP-Proxy GW/MME support single radio handover control function (SR-MIHF), which is a media independent control function (MICF) in the IEEE 802-2012?? architecture.
 Yet the target 3GPP eNB are legacy 3GPP eNB’s lacking MICF support.
 The 3GPP target radio L2 control frame is transported as a payload of a media independent control frame between the MN and the 3GPP network via the source WLAN link at the left and in the absence of the target 3GPP link at the right.
 The co-located 3GPP-Proxy GW/MME proxies between the MN and the target 3GPP eNB using MICF to communicate with the MN and using an extension of R6 interface to communicate with the target 3GPP eNB. (a) shows the transport between MN and the co-located 3GPP-Proxy GW/MME through using MICLSAP and MICSAP. (b) shows the protocol stack resulting from the cross-layer encapsulation after passing through these two SAP’s.

 (a)